Visit Chateau de Sully-sur-Loire

 The town of Sully-Sur-Loire and its ancient "Castrum" of Roman origin are recorded in some documents dating from the twelfth century, as "Soliacense Castrum", as well as “Soliacum”.

-We have no reliable information about the earliest period of the City of Sully, apart some documentary and numismatic evidences, while there is some information dates from the fifteenth century; so we know that the city was once surrounded by walls and Charles VII (1403-1461) passed from here with Joan of Arc (1412-1431), to go to Reims.
+We have no reliable information about the earliest period of the City of Sully, apart some documentary and numismatic evidences, but we know that the city was once surrounded by walls and Charles VII (1403-1461) went from here with Joan of Arc (1412-1431), to go to Reims.

 Sully-Sur-Loire experienced difficult times during the religious wars and it was besieged many times, and even under the reign of Louis XIII (1601-1643) it was involved in fierce battles.